Driving to the Nicoya Peninsula

-While on the map it looks shorter to take the coastal road from Samara to Mal Pais/Santa Teresa it actually takes longer time and you risk to get lost or drown your car in a river.
-Don't trust Google Maps or your car navi too much: the roads they indicate are sometimes barely drivable.
-You will criss-cross rolling countryside on rutted dirt roads and cross several rivers.
-If you have plenty of time and are adventurous check out the description and road map for » Coastal route to Samara.
+While on the map it looks shorter to take the coastal road from Samara to Mal Pais/Santa Teresa it actually takes longer and you risk to get lost or drown your car in a river.
+Also, don't trust Google Maps or your car navi if they indicate alternative shortcuts: their road suggestions are sometimes barely drivable.
+You will criss-cross rolling countryside on rutted dirt roads with multiple river crossings.
+If you have plenty of time and are adventurous check out my detailed description of the » Coastal Route to Samara.

 The Nicoya Peninsula is notorious for its horrendous roads.
 Few parts are paved and potholes abound.
 During rainy season roads sometimes transform into giant mud swamps, while in dry season you jolt in a collective dust bowl over rutted dirt roads.
 A four-wheel-drive vehicle is useful, particularly towards the southern part of the peninsula.

 There aren't many gas stations on the Nicoya Peninsula.
-On the southern peninsula there is one gas station in Paquera, two more
+On the southern peninsula there is only a gas station in Paquera, and two more in Cobano.

-On the northern Nicoya Peninsula gas stations are a bit more common, but there are none on the road from Nosara to Tamarindo and from Samara to Santa Teresa.
+On the northern Nicoya Peninsula gas stations are a bit more common, but there are none between Nosara and Tamarindo and from Samara to Santa Teresa.
 In a pinch ask locals if someone sells gasoline from a barrel.

 Patience while driving is a virtue.
 Car accidents are frequent due to bad road conditions and unexpected hazards.
 Driving at night in general is highly inadvisable.